imfly/algorithms-on-blockchain/0-Javascript常见问题/javascript.md

 ## 19\.
 JQuery style chaining

-**Question:** If you need to implement the following chaining with call back, how will you implement it?
+**问题:** If you need to implement the following chaining with call back, how will you implement it?

     function slow(callback) {
         setTimeout(function(){